emiliopugnaloni/DCM-Carpooling-BsAs/README.md

 - Mixed Logit Models
 - Hybrid Choice Models, with latent class variables

-  Results were shown in Endio's and UCA's congresses, and Epio's paper
+Results were shown in Endio's and UCA's congresses, and Epio's paper.